What is an INDC?

-The process for INDCs pairs national policy-setting — in which countries determine their contributions in the context of their national priorities, circumstances and capabilities — with a global framework that drives collective action toward a low-carbon, climate-resilient future.
+INDCs pair national policy setting — in which countries determine their contributions in the context of their national priorities, circumstances and capabilities — with a global framework under the Paris Agreement that drives collective action toward a zero-carbon, climate-resilient future.

-The INDCs can create a constructive feedback loop between national and international decision-making on climate change.
+The INDCs create a constructive feedback loop between national and international decision-making on climate change.

-All INDCs submitted to the Secretariat by October 1st will be included in a synthesis report by the UNFCCC Secretariat that will be released by November 1st.
-The report will reflect the aggregate emissions impact of available INDCs ahead of COP21.
+All INDCs submitted by October 1st 2015 were included in a synthesis report by the UNFCCC Secretariat that was released in November 2015, and updated in May 2016.
+The report reflects the aggregate emissions impact of INDCs.

 What makes a good INDC?

-WRI is working on a variety of projects that aim to assist governments in preparing INDCs and help stakeholders understand and evaluate INDCs:
+WRI has worked, and is working, on a variety of projects that aim to assist governments in developing and implementing their INDCs and NDCs, assessing, tracking INDCs and helping stakeholders to understand and evaluate INDCs and NDCs.

-The Open Climate Network is working with partners in eight focus countries to evaluate current emissions trends and abatement potential out to 2030, with a view to informing initial INDCs.
-Following the release of the INDCs, OCN and its partners will evaluate mitigation pledges based on insights from the GHG Protocol and other tools.
-This data will provide critical information to decision-makers in the world’s largest economies that will enable the development of ambitious GHG reduction targets in their INDCs.
+WRI’s Open Climate Network worked with partners in eight focus countries to evaluate current emissions trends and abatement potential out to 2030, a process which helped inform initial INDCs.
+Now, OCN and its partners are using analysis and modeling to understand the policy options for delivering on INDCs in major emitting countries.
+This data provides critical information to decision-makers in the world’s largest economies as they work towards implementing their INDCs.

-In partnership with the UNDP, WRI has prepared an INDC guidance document to support the detailed design and preparation of INDCs, including for mitigation and adaptation components and explanations of fairness and ambition.
+In partnership with the UNDP, WRI prepared an INDC guidance document to support the detailed design and preparation of INDCs, including for mitigation and adaptation components.